roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-08 ****** byStoryTeller07© Fortunately his mistress was at last served a drink and turned to see her slave being molested.
+Fortunately his mistress was at last served a drink and turned to see her slave being molested.
 Seeing what was going on she slapped the guy's hand, which was quickly extracted from between the leash guys crotch.

  He had been messing around with leash guys cock and balls.
 They didn't hear what was said but heard the slap and saw the wince from pain.